Jane Church Horvath ’86

-According to Jane Church Horvath, William & Mary is largely to thank for where she has ended up in her career.
+According to Jane Church Horvath, William & Mary is largely to thank for the trajectory of her career.
 The university taught her to work hard, challenge herself and take risks.
 “If I had to give a piece of advice to current students it would be to take the road less traveled,” she says.
 “What you are doing in college should be a baseline.
 Take classes that interest you and don’t think that you will get locked in to one particular career path.”

 Jane encourages students to use college as a time of exploration, and reminds us that the career in which you end up may not exist yet.
 Her career — privacy law — didn’t exist when she graduated from William & Mary.
 It didn’t even exist when she graduated from law school.

-As the Senior Director of Global Privacy at Apple, Jane protects the public's trust and tirelessly strives to provide a better tomorrow.
-She is responsible for overseeing Apple's compliance with global privacy laws as well as working internally and externally on developing issues related to privacy.
-Prior to joining Apple as their first privacy legal lead, Jane was the Global Privacy Counsel at Google and the first U.S. Privacy Counsel.
+Horvath is now a partner at Gibson, Dunn & Crutcher LLP.
+Previously, as the chief privacy officer at Apple, Jane was responsible for overseeing Apple's compliance with global privacy laws as well as working internally and externally on developing issues related to privacy.
+Prior to joining Apple as their first privacy legal lead, Jane was the global privacy counsel at Google and the first U.S. privacy counsel.